BYLAWS OF THE JUDICIAL SECTION

 Section 1.
 Duties of the Board.
 The Judicial Section Board of Directors shall have general supervision and control of the affairs of the Section subject to the provisions of these Bylaws and the State Bar Act, State Bar Rules and State Bar Board Policy Manual.
 The Board of Directors shall authorize all commitments or contracts which shall entail the payment of money, and shall authorize the expenditure of all monies available for the use or benefit of the Section.

 Section 2.
 Quorum.
-Except as provided in Section 4, all binding actions of the Board of Directors shall be by a majority vote of the members of the Judicial Section Board of Directors who are present and voting.
+All binding actions of the Board of Directors shall be by a majority vote of the members of the Judicial Section Board of Directors voting who are present, either in person or by telephone conferencing .

 Section 3.
 Actions In Lieu of Meeting.
 In lieu of calling a formal meeting of the Board of Directors, the Chair of the Judicial Section may submit any proposition upon which the Board of Directors may be authorized to act to the Board, and the members of the Board may vote upon such proposition by communicating their vote, in any manner designated by the Chair, to the Secretary-Treasurer.
 The votes of the members of the Board shall be recorded in the minutes and communicated immediately to the entire Board.
 A majority vote of the Board shall constitute the binding action of the Board of Directors.